 {\bf Main Contributions}.
-We summarise our contributions in this paper as follows: \begin{enumerate} \item We present an RL-enhanced framework, RL-HGNN\footnote{Code and data are available at \url{https://github.com/zhiqiangzhongddu/RL-HGNN}}, to learn node representations from an HIN without the need of manual meta-path design. \item We design a redundancy-free heterogeneous information aggregation method to reduce redundant computation during information aggregation on meta-paths. \item We develop two practical instances of our framework, RL-HGNN and RL-HGNN\textit{++} which improves the meta-path design procedure and accelerates the training process. \item We conduct a node classification task with different experimental settings to evaluate the performance of our models.
-Experimental results show the effectiveness of the two instances of our framework, both can identify meaningful meta-paths that have been ignored by human experts. \end{enumerate}
+We summarise our contributions below: \begin{itemize} \item We present a framework, PM-HGNN\footnote{Code and data are available at: \url{https://github.com/zhiqiangzhongddu/PM-HGNN}}, to learn node representations in a HIN without hand-crafted meta-paths.
+An essential novelty of PM-HGNN is that the generated meta-paths are personalised to every individual node rather than general to each node type. \item We propose an attention-based redundancy-free mechanism to reduce redundant computation during heterogeneous information aggregation on the derived meta-path instances. \item We further develop an extension of PM-HGNN, PM-HGNN\textit{++}, which not only improves the meta-path generation by incorporating node attributes and relational structure but also accelerates the training process. \item Experiments conducted on node classification tasks with unsupervised and (semi-)supervised settings exhibit that our framework can significantly and consistently outperform $16$ competing methods (up to $5.6\%$ {\it Micro-F1} improvements).
+Advanced studies further reveal that PM-HGNN\textit{++} can identify meaningful meta-paths that human experts have ignored. \end{itemize}